Sukanya807/Pewlett_Hackard_Challenge/README.md

 Deliverable 2: The employees who are eligible for the Mentorship Program

-Deliverable 3: The number of vacancies in each department for each position and the number of mentors available per department
+Deliverable 3: The number of vacancies per department and the number of mentors available per department

 #### Software Used